seanorama/masterclass/security-advanced/README.md

 beeline> select code, description from sample_07;
 ```

-- Note though, that if you try to describe the table or query all columns, it will be denied - because we only gave sales users access to two columns in the table
+- Note though, that if instead you try to describe the table or query all columns, it will be denied - because we only gave sales users access to two columns in the table
   - `beeline> desc sample_07;`
   - `beeline> select * from sample_07;`